-Neighbors have objected to the parking plan, both the original plan for 40 spots and the compromise proposed by the BZA, saying the configuration would result in a parking overflow in front of their homes that could damage lawns, congest streets and generally impair quality of life, according to comments at a Neighborhood Participation Project meeting in December on the redevelopment.
+Neighbors have objected to the parking plan, both the original plan for 40 spots and the compromise proposed by the BZA, saying the configuration would result in a parking overflow in front of their homes that could damage lawns, congest streets and generally impair quality of life, according to comments at a December Neighborhood Participation Project meeting on the redevelopment.

 For decades, school officials have pointed out, Cohen has functioned with only 25 off-street parking spots.
 The school has served as many as 500 students, they said, although the number has fallen to about 250 in recent years.

 The BZA staff looked at parking for other public secondary schools in historic residential neighborhoods.
 Not a single school follows the CZO standards.
 Sophie B. Wright at 1426 Napoleon Ave., with about 500 students, for example, has a 130-space requirement and 26 actual off-street spots.